john-cd/rust_howto/bk/src/categories/development-tools_cargo-plugins/auditing.md

 [![cargo-deny-lib.rs][c-cargo_deny-lib.rs-badge]][c-cargo_deny-lib.rs]
 [![cat-development-tools::cargo-plugins][cat-development-tools::cargo-plugins-badge]][cat-development-tools::cargo-plugins]{{hi:Cargo plugins}}

-`cargo-deny` is a cargo plugin that lets you lint your project's dependency graph to ensure all your dependencies conform to your expectations and requirements.
+[`cargo-deny`][c-cargo_deny]⮳{{hi:cargo-deny}} is a cargo plugin that lets you lint your project's dependency graph to ensure all your dependencies conform to your expectations and requirements.

 - Checks the license information for each crate.
 - Checks for / bans specific crates in your graph, as well as duplicates.